+Scenario

+Teachers are reporting multiple Single-Sign-On (SSO) issues

+Who's involved

+Representatives from Academics.
+Technology, and Staffing

+Meeting agenda

-Scen ario Who's involved Meeting agenda Agreed upon next steps ers are reporting ble Single-Sign-On Representatives from Academics, Tech representative reports emails from teachers on connectivity problems Tech team works with IT vendor over a 12 hour period to resolve - (oss) stand-f Technology, and Staffing Team reviews standard list of questions, for instance: Is there an issue with the teacher training on platforms, or is this a tech issue?
-How crucial is this fix for today? reports back to working group by EOD Tech rep sends out email to all teachers with relevant updates / fixes to the issue At daily Team determines lead for the day based on answers, e.g., problem is technical so Tech will provide solution by end-of-day Tech rep incorporates tech team responsiveness as a topic in the next weekly meeting to improve overall teacher user experience (UX) consis ව low ra students stently have very ites of submission line assignments Representatives and Leads/Sponsors from Academics, Technology and Staffing Academics lead reports low student submission numbers per grade and school; Tech representative complements with engagement data Team reviews standard list of questions, for Academics rep liaises with new Operations rep to work on surfaced connectivity issues, e.g., Academics to work on mail/email assessments to students in need onthly m Superintendent Teacher/ Principal, when relevant, to instance: What are the key issues surfaced at home from teacher check-ins?
+- Tech representative reports emails from teachers on connectivity problems - Team reviews standard list of questions, for instance: Is there an issue with the teacher training on platforms, or is this a tech issue?
+How crucial is this fix for today? - Team determines lead for the day based on answers, e.g., problem is technical so Tech will provide solution by end-of-day

+Agreed upon next steps

+- Tech team works with IT vendor over a 12 hour period to resolve - reports back to working group by EOD - Tech rep sends out email to all teachers with relevant updates / fixes to the issue - Tech rep incorporates tech team responsiveness as a topic in the next weekly meeting to improve overall teacher user experience (UX)

+Many students consistently have very low rates of submission for online assignments

+- Representatives and Leads/Sponsors from Academics, Technology and Staffing - Superintendent - Teacher/ Principal, when relevant, to provide detail and feedback - Academics lead reports low student submission numbers per grade and school; Tech representative complements with engagement data - Team reviews standard list of guestions, for instance: What are the key issues surfaced at home from teacher check-ins?
 Is this a problem with connectivity?
-What processes are in place and are Academic team creates tools to help teachers further scaffold assignments to increase completion rates ¥ provide detail and feedback we tracking what's working (e.g., morning check-in)?
-Team brainstorms potential solutions and narrows down to 2-3 actions for next two weeks, decides to loop in Operations rep to help with connectivity issues Staffing to identify options for additional adults (e.g., aides, counselors) to check in with students who are persistently not turning in assignments CHIEFS
+What processes are in place and are we tracking what's working (e.g., morning check-in)? - Team brainstorms potential solutions and narrows down to 2-3 actions for next two weeks. decides to loop in Operations rep to help with connectivity issues

-1. Different representatives involved with long-term strategic questions than with immediate needs
+- Academics rep liaises with new Operations rep to work on surfaced connectivity issues, e.g., Academics to work on mail/email assessments to students in need - Academic team creates tools to help teachers further scaffold assignments to increase completion rates - Staffing to identify options for additional adults (e.g., aides, counselors) to check in with students who are persistently not turning in assignments

-3 A pre-set working cadence for the different levels of response to priority issues can help ensure rigorous governance Discussion: Teachers are reporting All staff
+3 A pre-set working cadence for the different levels of response to priority issues can help ensure rigorous governance multiple Single-Sign-On (SSO) issues

+All staff

+Discussion: Teachers are reporting